Lorp/fencer/README.md

 Click “Download font” to get a copy of the latest font build.

-When you are happy with the results, then instead of using the font made by Fencer directly, it is recommended to copy the XML from the XML panel into the \<axes\> element of a designspace file, and compile using fontmake.
+When you are happy with the results, then instead of using the font made by Fencer directly, it is recommended to copy the XML from the XML window into the \<axes\> element of a designspace file, and compile using fontmake.

 ## References